 Boilers were often coated with asbestos blankets for insulation.
 Many of these asbestos-containing materials were nearly 15% asbestos.

 Gaskets that managed the heat generated by the boilers also contained asbestos.
-Boilermakers on escort carriers typically had the most exposure to asbestos.
+Boilermakers on escort carriers typically had the most asbestos exposure.

-However, any personnel who installed boilers or regularly maintained them had a high risk of asbestos exposure.
+However, personnel who installed or regularly maintained boilers had a high risk of asbestos exposure.

 Piping